jebersole13/rubydays/README.md

-This is a read me for the foreseeable streams.
+This is a README for the foreseeable streams.

 We will be adding each days work here, regardless if it is a project or just tooling around with Ruby.